awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 + The amount of time, in seconds, that CloudFront waits for a response after forwarding a request to a custom origin
 + The amount of time, in seconds, that CloudFront waits after receiving a packet of a response from the origin and before receiving the next packet

-For more information, including how to configure the origin response timeout, see [Origin Response Timeout \(Amazon EC2, Elastic Load Balancing, and Other Custom Origins Only\)](distribution-web-values-specify.md#DownloadDistValuesOriginResponseTimeout) in the section [Values That You Specify When You Create or Update a Web Distribution](distribution-web-values-specify.md)\.
+For more information, including how to configure the origin response timeout, see [Origin Response Timeout \(Amazon EC2, Elastic Load Balancing, and Other Custom Origins Only\)](distribution-web-values-specify.md#DownloadDistValuesOriginResponseTimeout) in the section [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.

 ### Simultaneous Requests for the Same Object \(Traffic Spikes\)<a name="request-custom-traffic-spikes"></a>